 People from India in Saudi Arabia comprise the second largest expatriate group in the country after those from Syria.
 There has been a gradual increase in the number of Indians in the country from 1975 to 2004.
 In 2015, the number of immigrants doubled due to the signing of the agreement meant to manage and recruit domestic workers in January 2014 by both nations.
 There also was a provision which guaranteed a payment of US $2,500 to every employee recruited therefore more people migrated to Saudi Arabia for employment.

 Other Ethnic Groups in Saudi Arabia

 There are other, smaller ethnic groups in the country in addition to those mentioned above.
 They include Pakistanis with Pakistani ancestry, including those born either within or outside Saudi Arabia.
-Filipinos who either migrated from the Philippines to Saudi Arabia or were born in the country but with Philippines descent.
-Bangladeshi with descent from Bangladesh who came to Saudi Arabia primarily as workers and Egyptian who migrated to the country after monarchy was overthrown in the 1980s.
+Filipinos refer to those who either migrated from the Philippines to Saudi Arabia or were born in the country but with Philippines descent.
+Many of those citing Bangladeshi ancestry came to Saudi Arabia primarily as workers.
+Many Egyptian arrived in Saudi Arabia after the Egyptian monarchy was overthrown in the 1950s.

 Saudi Arabia's Ethnic Groups And Nationalities